manish92596/ShopHub-e-commerce-website/README.md

 ### Architecture Choices

-1. **Component Organization**:
-   - Feature-based folder structure for scalability
-   - Separation of concerns (UI, business logic, data)
-   - Reusable component library approach

-2. **State Management**:
-   - Zustand chosen for simplicity and performance
+## 🛠️ Architecture & Design Choices

+- **Component Organization**: Feature-based folders with clear separation of UI, logic, and data.
+Built a small reusable component library for consistency.
-   - Persistent middleware for cart data
+- **State Management**: Used Zustand for simplicity, with persistence for cart data and a clean centralized store.
-   - Centralized store with clear action patterns

-3. **Data Fetching**:
-   - Custom hooks for data fetching logic
+- **Data Fetching**: Custom hooks handle fetching with cache-first strategy, plus error + loading states.
-   - Cache-first approach for product details
-   - Error boundaries and loading states

-4. **Styling Approach**:
-   - Tailwind CSS for rapid development
+- **Styling**: Tailwind CSS for speed, responsive-first design, and a consistent design system.
-   - Component-scoped styling
-   - Responsive-first design
-   - Consistent design system

 ### UX/UI Decisions